 Coming home means I had to cope with the drastic change.
-In fact, adapting back to the life here is harder than adapting to a different environment at the other side of the world.
+In fact, adapting back to life here is harder than adapting to a different environment on the other side of the world.
 One of my best traits is being adaptable.
 I was not adapting.
 What happened?
 There could be something in me that was resisting the adaptation.
 It was hard.
 My heart was not ready, not so much of not ready to put my South America adventure behind.
 It was not ready for the future.

 It has been 8 weeks since I am back, I am coping better than before.
 Reflecting on the weeks, I came to realise I was too hard on myself.
 I was giving myself internal stress because I played upon the unspoken external stress.

 I was anxious to get my life back on track.
 Only when I learn how to let go and find peace, I became more settled and happier.
 In fact, I am happier than I was when I first came home.